A measure of majorisation emerging from single-shot statistical mechanics: Entropy increase law

 \begin{lem}Any stochastic matrix A which for some state violates Eq.\ref{eq:majcond} but respects the entropy condition $\Delta S\geq 0$ will for some input state, namely the uniform distribution, violate $\Delta S\geq 0$. \end{lem} \begin{proof} (i) Eq.\ref{eq:majcond} is respected iff the matrix is bistochastic.
 Thus A is NOT bistochastic.\\ (ii) The uniform distribution is invariant under a stochastic matrix iff it is bistochastic.
 Thus A does NOT preserve the uniform distribution.
 Now the uniform distribution is unique in having maximal von Neumann entropy.
 Thus $\Delta S\geq 0$ is violated if the input state is the uniform distribution. \end{proof}

-\begin{lem} An evolution A of a state to another which violates Eq.\ref{eq:majcond} but respects the entropy condition $\Delta S\geq 0$ would allow for the violation of Kelvin's second law within our game: deterministic work extraction would be possible from a cycle where the system is in the thermal state both initially and finally. \end{lem} \begin{proof} Recall that we are for simplicity considering degenerate energy levels in this subsection.
+\begin{lem} Consider a state changing to another one.
+Suppose: (i) the von Neumann entropy is increased, (ii) Eq.\ref{eq:majcond} is violated , and (iii) the evolution is a stochastic matrix.
+Then this evolution--applied to the thermal state--would allow for the violation of Kelvin's second law within our game: deterministic work extraction would be possible from a cycle where the system is in the thermal state both initially and finally. \end{lem} \begin{proof} Recall that we are for simplicity considering degenerate energy levels in this subsection.
 The thermal state is then the uniform distribution.
 Apply A to this (at no work cost as it represents an interaction with the heat bath).
 Now we have a state $\sigma$ other than the uniform distribution, so it must majorise the uniform distribution.

 To see that this implies {\em deterministic} work extraction we firstly show that $W^0 >0$ for some process using A and allowed operations within the game.
 Consider taking $n$ copies of $\sigma$ and going to the von Neumann limit by taking $n$ to infinity as well as taking the risk of failure $\varepsilon$ to 0.
 To evaluate $W^\varepsilon$ in this limit it is convenient to use Theorem~\ref{thm:max_ent} which re-expresses $W^\varepsilon$.
 Recall that in the von Neumann limit the smooth max entropy reduces to the von Neumann entropy $S$.
 We therefore have, for the case of degenerate levels: